K-Ravi-Chandra/Team_4_Parking_Lot/README.md

 # DESCRIPCTION OF THIS CODE

-  We divided this code into 4 files namely Systems,Customer,ParkingLot and Solution (main class)
+  This code is divided into 4 files namely Systems,Customer,ParkingLot and Solution (main class) Customer class:
+       This includes the classes like customerInfoPortal , Ticket ,PaymentSystems ,Customer and some methods to implement them using OOPS concepts
+  Systems class:
+       This class includes the system classe and the following methods availableFloor,findNearestSpot,AssignSpot,releaseSpot,giveTicket,openExitGate.